About this project

 Digital Global 2 (Limited), for Joco fans anywhere with net access.
 Everything from the Digital Global 1 level, a limited edition downloadable version of the concept art poster, and a downloadable copy of the ENTIRE concept recording.Estimated delivery:

-All of the above, plus two tickets to the show, a downloadable copy of the entire concept recording, and thanks in the on-screen credits that roll at the end of the show, just like in the movies.Estimated delivery:Ships within the US only
+All of the above, plus two tickets to the show, a downloadable copy of the entire concept recording, and thanks in the on-screen credits that roll at the end of the show, just like in the movies.Estimated delivery:Only ships to: United States

 2 backers Limited (48 left of 50)